Ticket sales end at 3 p.m. each day.

 2. Will there be an upcharge for the exhibition?

 Yes.
-The general public (adults) can expect to pay $20-22 for the exhibition which will include admission to the Museum.
+The general public (adults) are $22 for the exhibition which will include admission to the Museum and Planetarium.
 Admission prices for members and seniors will be reduced.
 The Museum’s priority is to keep children’s admissions and school tour admissions as low as possible so that every child in New Mexico will have an opportunity to experience this amazing exhibition.
 Your support can make that happen.

 3. What are the primary educational messages of the exhibition?